th3oth3rjak3/Sigil/README.md

 ### Semantics

-Responsible for understanding what the program means.
+Responsible for determining what the program means.

 ```text
 AST